2019 CSA Share Options

-This year we will accept credit cards, but since this is not a normal part of our operation, we will charge a convenience fee, if you choose this option which utilizes PayPal.
+We accept credit cards, but since this is not a normal part of our operation, we will charge a convenience fee, if you choose this option.
 Credit card prices are as follows: Summer Large: $670; Summer Medium: $440; Fall Share: $125.

 We can always use your donations of